Frequently asked questions about how coronavirus (COVID-19) may affect student visas.

 Am I eligible for a refund of OSHC for the period I was studying online offshore?

-If you choose to use the University’s preferred OSHC provider, BUPA, once you arrive in Australia you will be able to apply for a refund for the period of cover prior to your arrival into Australia.
+Yes.
+If you choose to use the University’s preferred OSHC provider, Bupa, you will be able to apply for a refund for the period of cover prior to your arrival.

-If you choose another OSHC provider, you will need to make contact with that provider to seek this advice.
+If you choose another OSHC provider, you will need to contact that provider to seek advice.

 Once you have booked your airline tickets to Australia you will need to email the BUPA team at firstname.lastname@example.org with the following information: